Brown and South Alabama host Georgia State - WTOP News

 Atlanta; Thursday, 7 p.m.
 EST

-BOTTOM LINE: South Alabama visits Georgia State after Judah Brown scored 24 points in South Alabama’s 106-41 victory over the Mobile Rams.
+BOTTOM LINE: South Alabama visits Georgia State after Judah Brown scored 24 points in South Alabama’s 106-41 victory against the Mobile Rams.

-The Panthers have gone 3-3 in home games.
-Georgia State is 1-2 when it turns the ball over less than its opponents and averages 12.6 turnovers per game.
+The Panthers have gone 3-3 at home.
+Georgia State allows 79.1 points and has been outscored by 7.8 points per game.

-The Jaguars have gone 1-0 against Sun Belt opponents.
-South Alabama leads the Sun Belt with 16.0 assists.
-Myles Corey leads the Jaguars with 4.5.
+The Jaguars are 1-0 against Sun Belt opponents.
+South Alabama is the leader in the Sun Belt giving up only 62.7 points per game while holding opponents to 38.4% shooting.

 Georgia State’s average of 6.6 made 3-pointers per game is 5.2 fewer made shots on average than the 11.8 per game South Alabama allows.
-South Alabama averages 74.9 points per game, 4.2 fewer than the 79.1 Georgia State gives up.
+South Alabama averages 9.7 made 3-pointers per game this season, 1.6 more made shots on average than the 8.1 per game Georgia State gives up.

-The Panthers and Jaguars meet Thursday for the first time in Sun Belt play this season.
+The Panthers and Jaguars face off Thursday for the first time in Sun Belt play this season.

 TOP PERFORMERS: Malachi Brown is averaging 7.8 points and 1.5 steals for the Panthers.